LCOGT/photonranch-calendar/README.md

 cd photonranch-calendar
 ```

-On your local machine, fill out the `public_key` and `secrets.json` with the required information.

 ### Requirements

 You will need the [Serverless Framework](https://www.serverless.com/framework/docs/getting-started) installed locally for development.
 For manual deployment to AWS as well as for updating dependencies, you will need to install [Node](https://nodejs.org/en/), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), configuring with your credentials.

 ### Deployment

 Changes pushed to the test, dev, and main branches are automatically deployed with Github Actions.
-For manual deployment, you'll need to run:
+For manual deployment, you'll need to fill out the `public_key` and `secrets.json` with the required information.
+Then, run:

 ```
 npm install